Key precept: Its always been about redeeming the whole world back from the Serpent.

 “Ye have heard that it hath been said, Thou shalt love [esteem] thy neighbour, and hate thine enemy.
 But I say unto you, Love [esteem, wish well for] your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust…Be ye therefore perfect, even as your Father which is in heaven is perfect.
 (Matthew 5:43-48)

-Compare God’s attitude towards everyone – friends and enemies – to that of Epicurus, a major Greek philosopher of the third century BC.
+Compare God’s attitude towards everyone – friends and enemies – to that of Epicurus, the major Greek philosopher of the third century BC quoted above.
 The contrast couldn’t be greater.

 Compassionate Love For Others vs Callous and Utter Selfishness